roldel/baton-orchestrator/README.md

-# baton-orchestrator
+# Baton Orchestrator

-Every orchestra needs a baton, and so does your VPS
+## Every orchestra needs a baton, so does your VPS

+### Deploy, manage, and scale Docker compose projects on your VPS with minimal overhead, optimized resources, and maximum control